morph3us1984/CAT-Airdrop-Tool/README.md

-In the Config Section you can change settings to fit your system and wallet
+In the Config Section within the script, you can change settings to fit your system and wallet.
+It looks like this:

 #######################################################################################